 Blinder was born in Brooklyn, New York.
-He earned his A.B. at Princeton University in 1967, M.Sc. at London School of Economics in 1968 and Ph.D. at Massachusetts Institute of Technology in 1971—all in economics.
-Blinder has taught at Princeton since 1971, and chaired the Department of Economics from 1988 to 1990.
+He earned his Bachelor of Arts degree at Princeton University in 1967, Master of Science degree at London School of Economics in 1968 and Doctor of Philosophy degree at Massachusetts Institute of Technology in 1971—all in Economics.
+Blinder has taught at Princeton since 1971, and chaired the department of economics from 1988 to 1990.
 He was the founder and either director or co-director of Princeton's Center for Economic Policy Studies from 1989 to 2011.

-Blinder is the author or co-author of 21 books, including the textbook Economics: Principles and Policy (with William J. Baumol), now in its 12th edition, from which nearly three million college students have learned introductory economics.
-His latest book, After the Music Stopped (Penguin: 2013) won numerous accolades, including being named to The New York Times’ list of “10 Best Books of 2013.”
+Blinder is the author or co-author of 17 books, including the textbook Economics: Principles and Policy (with William J. Baumol), now in its 12th edition, from which well over two and a half million college students have learned introductory economics.
 He has also written scores of scholarly articles on such topics as fiscal policy, central banking, offshoring and the distribution of income.
 He also appears frequently on PBS, CNBC, CNN, Bloomberg TV and elsewhere.

 Blinder was previously president of the Eastern Economic Association and vice president of the American Economic Association.
 He is a member of the board of the Council on Foreign Relations, a member of the Economic Club of New York, the Bretton Woods Committee, and the Bellagio Group and a former governor of the American Stock Exchange.
-Blinder also serves on academic advisory panels for the Federal Reserve Bank of New York, the Hamilton Project, the Center for American Progress, and the Washington Center for Equitable Growth.
-He currently co-chairs the World Economic Forum’s project on “The Role of Financial Services in Society.”
+Blinder also serves on academic advisory panels for the Federal Reserve Bank of New York and the Hamilton Project.

-Blinder and his wife, Madeline, live in Princeton, NJ.
+Blinder and his wife, Madeline, live in Princeton, New Jersey.
 They have two sons, Scott and William, and two grandsons, Malcolm and Levi.